ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 userid
   The user ID of the time-sharing user you want to cancel or force.

-  Only applicable when state= is cancelled or forced , otherwise ignored.
+  Only applicable when *state* is ``cancelled`` or ``forced``, otherwise ignored.

   | **required**: False
   | **type**: str

 verbose
-  When verbose=true return system logs that describe the task execution.
-Using this option will can return a big response depending on system load, also it could surface other programs activity.
+  When ``verbose=true``, the module will return system logs that describe the task's execution.
+This option can return a big response depending on system load, also it could surface other program's activity.

   | **required**: False
   | **type**: bool